suitmedia/WFG/readme.markdown

 > is a tool to convert .ttf files to .eot, .woff and .woff2 along with the stylesheet containing `@font-face` rules

+## Status

+This tool is still work in progress

 ## Requirement

 * NodeJS v4